The Organic Sectors ‘Zero Tolerance’ Approach to Gene-Editing May Seal Its Own Demise

 But the jury is out on that one.
 Twenty-five years ago, scaring people about the hidden dangers of GMOs may have lifted organic sales, but the world is different today.

-This was evidenced in recent research conducted by the Food Standards Agency, which showed that almost two thirds of the consuming public would eat gene edited food if, for example, it offered health benefits (65%), was better for the environment (64%), was safer for people with allergies (64%), tasted better (62%), was cheaper (61%), or was more resilient to a changing climate (60%).
+This was evidenced in recent research conducted by the Food Standards Agency, which showed that almost two thirds of the consuming public would eat gene edited food if, par exemple, it offered health benefits (65%), was better for the environment (64%), was safer for people with allergies (64%), tasted better (62%), was cheaper (61%), or was more resilient to a changing climate (60%).

 Surely those polling figures are remarkable, and a marketeer’s dream when bringing out a new product to find, pre-launch, that two-thirds of your potential customer base want to try it out.